MicrosoftDocs/customer-insights/ci-docs/audience-insights/custom-models.md

 # Custom machine learning models

-**Intelligence** > **Custom Models** lets you manage workflows based on Azure Machine Learning models.
-Workflows help you choose the data you want to generate from insights and map the results to your Customer Insights data.
-[Read the blog about extending Customer Insights with custom models](https://cloudblogs.microsoft.com/dynamics365/it/2019/10/04/extending-dynamics-365-customer-insights-with-azure-ml-based-custom-models/) and the [blog with examples of custom models](https://cloudblogs.microsoft.com/dynamics365/it/2019/10/05/examples-of-extending-dynamics-365-customer-insights-with-azure-ml/).
+**Intelligence** > **Custom models** lets you manage workflows based on Azure Machine Learning models in audience insights.
+Workflows help you choose the data you want to generateand map the results to your Dynamics 365 Customer Insights data.
+For more information about building custom ML models, see [Use Azure Machine Learning-based models](azure-machine-learning-experiments.md).

 ## Prerequisites